crt09/Console-Game-Engine/README.md

 }
 ```
 ### ECS game system
-ECS (Entity-Component-System) is an extended Scene/Entity/Component system
+The ECS (Entity-Component-System) is an extended game system with greater flexibility
 ```cs
 using ConsoleGameEngine.Core.GameSystems.ECS;